offshore/safdom/README.md

 All other browsers compatibility notes in code are JUST FOR REFERENCE, and not all features have such notes.
 It is not intended to be totally cross-browser, although tries to use only general, well-known and compatible calls.

+**API IS ABOUT TO CHANGE in future releases, so use at your own risk, or use fixed version**

 I'm using it with my [nw.js](http://nwjs.io/) projects to get totally rid of jQuery (which is VERY SLOW and bloated for such use), while having convinient tool for querying CSS selectors, DOM traversal and manipulations.